eyalmazuz/ChatRoom/README.md

+# ChatRoom

+chatroom project for Intro to Software Enginnering course. the ChatRoom software uses the Multitier architecture model. in the project we experienced full software development cycle from, client requirements to high-level design to low-level design to creating the software, we had to deal with sudden changes in the software according to the client needs and use testing methodologies to test our software.

+the software used the 4 layer architecture:

+Presentation layer- the GUI of the sofware

+Application layer- the massanger between the Presentation layer and the Logic layer uses MVVM architecture pattern

+Business layer- incharge of all the logics behind the scenes of the software and accessing the Data access layer

+Data access layer- data layer which stores all the logs of the software and the code that wrote all the data to the SQL data base that was used in the project
+## Milestones:

+the project was divided into 3 milestones
+### Milestone 1:
+General

+In this milestone, you are requested to implement a CLI desktop client for a chatroom.
+Your client will connect and communicate with a server that we have deployed for you.
+Your client will retrieve messages from the server, display and write messages, and handle users login and registration.
+Your client will have three layers constructed by you - presentation layer (CLI), logic layer, and persistent layer.
+In addition we will supply a communication layer for your client in order to communicate with the server.
+Requirements

 1. User is identified by:
 	a.
 A group ID, which is set in the
 	b.
 A nickname, which must be unique in a group.